 Hiroaki Aoki is best known as Rocky Aoki, and he made Benihana legendary amongst Japanese American restaurants.
-That legendary status continues to this day although his kids Steve and Devon Aoki are making names for themselves too (his other five kids aren’t doing so bad either).
+That legendary status continues, and his two most famous kids, Steve, and Devon Aoki, are making names for themselves while his five other kids aren’t doing so bad either.

 Regardless if you spell it Benny Hannas or Benihana, here are 15 things you might not have known aside from not knowing how to spell Benihana.

-If you are wondering how Japanese Benihana “hibachi” sauces are “authentic?”
-I have got your answer in a dedicated post of the ingredients used and their similarities to traditional Japanese cuisine.They are an Asian American concoction that taste like the 60s or in the midwest, it is the definitive flavor of Asian American cuisine in the region.
+If you are wondering if Japanese Benihana “hibachi” sauces are “authentic?”
+I have got your answer in a dedicated post of the ingredients used and their similarities to traditional Japanese cuisine, click here.They are an Asian American concoction that taste like the 60s or in the midwest, it is the definitive flavor of Asian American cuisine in the region.

 I know this because “beni shoga” and “hana matsuri.”
 The name was taken from his parents coffee shop in Japan.